-7 Samuelson, Robert J., "Dangers in a Dollar on the Edge," The Washington Post, December 8, 2006, p.
+&lt;sup>6 Samuelson, Robert J., "Dangers in a Dollar on the Edge," The Washington Post, December 8, 2006, p.
 A39.

-8 Traditional foreign exchange markets are organized exchanges which trade primarily in foreign exchange futures and options contracts where the terms and condition of the contracts are standardized.
+&lt;sup>7 Traditional foreign exchange markets are organized exchanges which trade primarily in foreign exchange futures and (continued...)